2020PB/police-brutality/reports/Washington.md

 While deploying flashbangs and tear gas against protestors, the police line passes a homeless man sheltered on the ground.
 Police lift and move him as the man does not appear capable of moving himself.
 Multiple officers aid in arresting him and appear to strike him before carrying him off.
 The filmer states, "They're beating the shit out of this homeless man."

-tags: homeless, arrest, strike, beat
+tags: homeless, arrest, strike, beat, bystander, protestor, tear-gas, flashbangs

 id: wa-seattle-19